mdaz78/steps-react/README.md

 - **Toggle Visibility**: Close/open button to show or hide the steps component
 - **State Management**: Uses React `useState` hook to manage step state and component visibility

-## Steps

-1. Learn React ⚛️
-2. Apply for jobs 💼
-3. Invest your new income 🤑

 ## Technologies

 - **React** 19.2.0